dankamongmen/notcurses/README.md

 * Visual features not directly available via NCURSES, including images, fonts, and video.

+* Thread safety, and use in parallel programs, has been a design consideration from the beginning.

 On the other hand, if you're targeting industrial or critical applications, or wish to benefit from the time-tested reliability and portability of Curses,